 2. No constraints

 “What’s the best database” with no traffic, no cost limit, no team familiarity.
-The model has nothing to eliminate options against.
+The model has nothing to eliminate options against, so it lists them all.

-How to spot it: question is open with no “given X” or “subject to Y” clauses.
+How to spot it: the question is open with no “given X” or “subject to Y” clause.

 3. No deciding stakeholder

 “What’s the right choice for our roadmap” — for whom?
 The CEO has different criteria than the engineering lead.
-Without a stakeholder, the model averages.
+Without a stakeholder, the model averages across all of them.

 How to spot it: no role named in the prompt.